International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Finite and Non-Finite Data

 Data may be `finite` or `non-finite.` Finite data is data that is defined by a finite set, for example, machine learning data or images.
-After finite data transmission has finished, the transfer process is completed.
+After finite data transmission has finished, the [Transfer Process](../model/terminology.md#transfer-process) is completed.
 Non-finite data is data that is defined by an infinite set or has no specified end, for example streams or an API endpoint.
 With non-finite data, a TP will continue indefinitely until either the consumer or provider explicitly terminates the transmission.

 ### Transfer Process States